oblique/libp2p-issue-5442/README.md

 is stuck on `running 1 test` then the bug was reproduced.
 You can open browser's console to view the crash.

-> NOTE: If you get `Failed to fetch` error display in the page, then you forgot
+> NOTE: If you get `Failed to fetch` error displayed in the page, then you forgot
 > to start `bad-peer`.

 ![screenshot](files/screenshot.png)